miuan/graphql-monster-builder/Login.md

 # Login existing user

 After create new project, your email and password is recreated also into your new project.
-So with your creadentials you can login to your project and you can optain a token with admin role.
+So with your creadentials you can login to your project and you can obtain a token with admin role.
 Unfortunately that is not possible if you are login to graphql.monster with 3party github, facebook,

 ### admin playground